Generalized Polarization Modules: Final remarks and further research directions

-Thanks to Fran\c cois Bergeron and Franco Saliola for a lot of help and support during the preparation of this work.
-Thanks to Franco Saliola and Eduardo Blazek for good suggestions and many independent computations with the computer algebra system SAGE and helpfull discussions.
+Thanks to Fran\c cois Bergeron and Franco Saliola for their advice and support during the preparation of my Ph.D. thesis.
+Thanks to Franco Saliola and Eduardo Blazek for good suggestions and many independent computations with the computer algebra system SAGE and helpful discussions.
 Thanks to Adolfo Rodr\'iguez for help with Maple.
-Thanks to Yannic Vargas, Alejandro Morales, Marco P\'erez and Luis Serrano for many valuable suggestions to reach the final version of this paper.
-To my fiancee Oana-Andreea Kosztan for love and support during my Ph.D.
-Thesis and help with \LaTeX.
-Thank very much again to Fran\c cois Bergeron for introducing me on this beautiful subjet.
+Thanks to my colleagues Yannic Vargas, Alejandro Morales, Marco P\'erez, Amy Pang and Luis Serrano for many valuable suggestions to reach the final version of this paper.
+To my fiancee Oana-Andreea Kosztan for love and support during my Ph.D. thesis and help with \LaTeX.
+Thanks to Christian Remling for valuable help towards to a generalization of Theorem \ref{TeoremaExcepcionGrado3} to any degree $d\geq 4$.